NOT-LPC/notlpc-concept/content/training/Varenicline-PGD-Newcl.md

 # Varenicline PGD

-Please download and retain the PGD
+Please download and retain the Varenicline PGD

 # Assessment Questions

-Please print the questions and send the completed answers to [Ann Gunning](Mailto:ann.gunning@northoftynelpc.com)
+Please print the assessment questions and send the completed answers to [Ann Gunning](Mailto:ann.gunning@northoftynelpc.com)

 Await the results.
 If you have passed you can proceed with the following steps.